kiannadalton/block24---Intro-to-React/Guided-Practice/README.md

 8. What are the 5 most frequent tokens that appear in the text, and how many times do they each appear?
 9. What are the 5 most frequent characters that appear in the text, and how many times do they each appear?
 10. How many tokens do not contain any vowels?

-## Extensions

-These prompts are entirely optional but make for great practice!

-1. What is the most frequent vowel in the text?
-2. If a token were to be randomly picked, what is the probability that token contains a vowel?
-3. What is the mean and standard deviation of the number of vowels in each token?
-4. This will require getting external data.
-What percentage of the tokens are verbs?